YuriyLazutin/ytools/README.md

 ytools-query-file-name - this is a simple program which allow you to use query dialog for select a file name.

-query-parameter - this tool allow you to request a different parameters in string format.
+ytools-query-parameter - this tool allow you to request a different parameters in string format.
 It can be strings, numbers, dates in specified format.

 ytools-query-yesno - this is a simple program that allows you to ask a simple questions, the answer to which can be "yes" or "no".